The Best Anti-Aging Serum: What Actually Works

 Why do so many serums underperform?

 Most mass-market serums are mostly water with a small fraction of active.
-Water-heavy formulas evaporate quickly, can leave the barrier drier than before, and often need a separate moisturiser layered on top.
-The result is a product that feels nice for ten minutes but delivers little to the skin.
-Harsh, fragranced formulas can also irritate, which is counter-productive on mature or sensitive skin.
+Water-heavy formulas evaporate quickly, can leave the barrier drier than before, and often need a separate moisturiser on top — so the actives never really get where they're needed.
+(We dig into the chemistry of this in why serums evaporate before they work.)
+Harsh, heavily-fragranced formulas can also irritate, which is counter-productive on mature or sensitive skin.

 Why a lipid-based serum has the edge